Housing Options Guide 1

 Moray is a very popular place to live and demand for Council housing is high.
-We have around 5926 lettable properties across Moray.
-We had about 3586 applicants on our housing list.
+We have around 6,342 lettable properties across Moray.
+We have about 2,951 applicants on our housing list.
 This includes waiting list, transfer and homeless applicants.

-There is a very high demand for our properties.
+For every council house that becomes available, there is an average of seven applicants.
 Not everyone who applies will be successful.
 Your chances will depend on the supply and demand of housing in the area where you want to live.

 Use the following links for more information on: